 This winter has been a pain in the butt and has caused all kinds of issues.
 Most winters our temps fluctuate so that the snow melts, but the white stuff has stuck around.
 This means our floors are a mess.
-We do have tile in our entry area (which we cover with a outdoor carpet in the winter) and often remove shoes, but when you are carrying in groceries or going in and out a lot it’s difficult to keep removing your shoes.
-I wear a lace up low rise hiking boot which provide a lot of traction and keep my feet dry and warm.
+We do have tile in our entry area (which we cover with an outdoor carpet in the winter) and often remove shoes, but when you are carrying in groceries or going in and out a lot it is difficult to keep removing your shoes.
+I wear a lace-up low rise hiking boot which provides a lot of traction and keeps my feet dry and warm.
 I don’t want to remove them several times a day.

 I realized that the design of these covers is good but the material is all wrong, so I made my own.
-I used the covers I bought as a size guide.
-I got a plastic table cover that has a fleece backing and cut out 2 rectangles~ approximately 14″x17″ for my size 10 hikers.
+The disposable covers that I bought served as a size guide.
+I decided to use a vinyl table cover that has a soft flannel backing for my booties.
+The fleece lining absorbs the wetness from snow and rain on my shoes.

 I am so happy that I don’t have to take off my shoes and that I am not dragging a lot of melted snow and salt on my hardwood floors.
 The flannel inner lining dries quickly!
 I take these along with me when I go to a friend’s house so I don’t have to remove my shoes.

 Please pin and share this!
 I’d love for you to tag me @dianarambles on any social media when you make a pair.

 - easy threader